 - 2 tablespoons unsalted butter melted

-Place all ingredients in a blender and mix until well combined, scraping the sides to incorporate all flour.
+- Place all ingredients plus ONLY one tablespoon of melted butter in a blender and mix until well combined, scraping the sides to incorporate all flour.

-Heat a crepe pan or 8-inch non-stick skillet over medium heat and lightly brush with the melted butter.
+- Heat a crepe pan or 8-inch non-stick skillet over medium heat and lightly brush with the remaining melted butter.